Skip to main content

 " Quick, he needs us!"
 He called the others like they were in a war.

 " Dekhiye Kunwarsa, hum ne kabhi apko trouble nahi kiya, humara ek kaha toh aap manenge, nikaliye nek!"
-Heer was in smiled as Ajabde watched Pratap all confused.
+Heer was smiling as Ajabde watched Pratap, all confused.

 " Woh sab to thik hai, I have a question!"
 Pratap made the girls stare at each other.